GalKJ/tpx_impact_challenge_fac26/README.md

 - The user wants to view a time display ✔️
 - The current elapsed time should be in the following format 00:00:00:00 (hours, minutes, seconds, centiseconds) ✔️
-- Start button: A button to start or continue a timer.
+- Start button: A button to start or continue a timer. ✔️
-- Pause button: A button to pause the running timer.
+- Pause button: A button to pause the running timer. ✔️
-- Reset button: A button to reset the timer to zero.
+- Reset button: A button to reset the timer to zero. ✔️
+- Lap button: A button to write the time to a list/table of laps (this would not pause the timer).
+The results should be shown on screen and still be visible if the page is refreshed. ✔️

 ---